Code-Institute-Submissions/DavidJPWard-BattleBoats_MayResub/README.md

 ![pep8 before](/Images/pep8%20before.png)

-after going back and cleaning up the file i was only left with "line to0 long errors"
+After going back and cleaning up the file i was only left with "line too long errors"

 ![pep8 after](/Images/pep8%20after.png)

 ### Manual Testing

-i checked all areas where input is required from the player to make sure the results are expected
+I checked all areas where input is required from the player to make sure the results are expected

 ### Main menu